 In a recent study, over thirty percent of college students were diagnosis for alcohol abuse and six percent alcohol dependence in the past 12 months.
 1,400 college students between 18 and 24 die each year from alcohol-related unintentional injuries and other consequences include assault, injury, unprotected sex, academic problems, alcohol-related health problems, arrests for alcohol-related violations and sexual assault.

 College administrators need to step up and tackle the problem of binge drinking head on.
-It’s time for real leadership in formulating campus alcohol policies, instead of dreaming up ways to limit potential liability.
+Its time for real leadership in formulating campus alcohol policies, instead of dreaming up ways to limit potential liability.
 They should engage students in developing a set of principles designed to create a campus environment that de-emphasizes the role of heavy drinking in student life.

 For a list of universitites not to let you children go to, see thecitizenswhocare.org/college.html.
 Thanks for listening